frost1g/RazorRender/README.md

 # RazorRender

-Use Razor to build templates from Files.
+Use RazorRender to build templates from Files.